hm-lang/core/proposals/README.md

 MyStore2 ;= store[MyNamespace id, value]()
 ```

-To constrain a generic type, use `~[type1: constraints1, type2: constraints2]`
+To constrain a generic type, use `[type: constraints, ...]`.
+In this expression,
-for the multi-generics case, and similarly for the single generic case.
-The
-`constraints1/2` are simply another type like `nonNull` or `number`, or even a combination
+`constraints` is simply another type like `nonNull` or `number`, or even a combination
 of classes like `union(container[id, value], number)`.
 It may be recommended for more
 complicated type constraints to define the constraints like this:
 `myComplicatedConstraintType := allOf(t1, oneOf(t2, t3))` and declaring the class as